tlee753/tlee753.github.io/_posts/2020-01-30-School-Entertainment.md

 # School Entertainment
 School can be pretty boring, sitting behind the concrete walls for hours on end, so a little harmless mischief can really spice things up.
 Here are a few ideas to entertain yourself.

-### Pink and Purple
+### Pink and Purple Theme
 Really any kind of hilarious theme that is entirely out of place but can't count against you.
-I've been a big fan of making everything pink and purple such as this accounting project, but 70's hippie themes or way to much <strong style="color: lime; background: orange;">NEON</strong> are also classics.
+I've been a big fan of making everything pink and purple such as this accounting project, but 70's hippie themes or way to much <strong style="color: lime; background: orange;">&nbsp;NEON&nbsp;</strong> are also classics.
 ![Pink and Purple](/assets/img/blog/school-fun/accounting.jpg)

 ### Fight Club Powerpoint Slides/Video Inserts